-As a choral artist, Ms. Leeds has toured with Helmuth Rilling in Eastern Germany as a member of the Weimar Bach Academy and toured Northern Italy and Southern Germany with the Junges Stuttgart Bach Ensemble.
-In the US, she has performed with the Oregon Bach Festival, Handel and Haydn Society, and this season joins Red Shift, the GRAMMY® nominated True Concord Voices and Orchestra, GRAMMY® award-winning ensemble The Crossing, and the Gramophone award-winning ensemble Blue Heron.
+Ms. Leeds enjoys performing a wide range of repertoire from Zelenka and Barbara Strozzi, to Janacek, Irving Fine, and Poulenc as well as sung premieres of works by James MacMillan, Richard Danielpour, James Kallembach, and Julia Wolfe.
+As a choral artist, Ms. Leeds has toured with Helmuth Rilling in Eastern Germany as a member of the Weimar Bach Academy and toured Northern Italy and Southern Germany with the Junges Stuttgart Bach Ensemble under the direction of Hans Christoph Rademann.
+In the US, she has performed with the Oregon Bach Festival, Handel and Haydn Society, GRAMMY® nominated True Concord, GRAMMY® winning ensemble the Crossing, and the Gramaphone award-winning ensemble Blue Heron.